kennethsolomon/kennethsolomon/README.md

 - 👀 I’m interested in Girls, and Hot Mama's
 - 🌱 I’m currently learning Laravel, Vue
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: synecderz@gmail.com
+- 📫 How to reach me: kennethsolomon@pm.me

 <!---
 kennethsolomon/kennethsolomon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.